-Hotel Indigo Detroit now open after US$10 million revamp
+Hotel Indigo Detroit now open after $10m revamp

-Based at 1020 Washington Street in the centre of Downtown Detroit, Hotel Indigo is now open to the public, complete with an eye-catching design concept.
+Based at 1020 Washington Street in the centre of Downtown Detroit, Hotel Indigo is now open to the public after a US$10 million makeover, complete with an eye-catching design concept.
 We look at what this exciting scheme has to offer.

 Geared around Motown and Motor City

 The refurbished property, managed by Pyramid Hotel Group, has 241 revamped guest rooms and more than 1,700 sq ft of meeting space decorated with tributes to Detroit’s renowned musical past.
 The new aesthetic pays homage to the original building’s design when it opened in 1966 as a Howard Johnson Motor Lodge.

 Hotel Indigo Detroit’s general manager Ray Balkey said: “Reimagining this space to become a Hotel Indigo is more aligned with the visitors to Detroit today – savvy business travellers, curious adventurers, and people inspired by new experiences – and together with our team of associates, we are pleased and excited to serve these guests and the Detroit community.
 Travel looks different than it has in the past, but our entire team has embraced new protocols and implemented cleaning and distancing standards to welcome guests to our updated property with care, comfort and hospitality befitting of the Detroit community.”

 The property’s design takes into account modern aesthetics, such as bright fabrics, minimalistic furniture and rosewood-inspired wood finishes, with imagery based on the music of 1960s Detroit, such as rugs and headboards incorporating sound waves and musical instruments.
 Architecture, interior design and furniture specification services were provided by Detroit-based Kraemer Design Group.